 Startup a New Business

-The Kingdom of Bahrain offers major facilities for startups and new commercial businesses and for this purpose the Ministry of Industry and Commerce launched the one station project under the name of Bahrain Investors Center which is an advanced step in the national efforts to create a modern investment environment based on facilitating all the services and the procedures required for investment in the Kingdom of Bahrain in accordance with the international standards.
+The Kingdom of Bahrain offers major facilities for startups and new commercial businesses and for this purpose the Ministry of Industry, Commerce & Tourism launched the one station project under the name of Bahrain Investors Center which is an advanced step in the national efforts to create a modern investment environment based on facilitating all the services and the procedures required for investment in the Kingdom of Bahrain in accordance with the international standards.
 The Bahrain Investors Center aims at simplifying the process of creating a commercial register and the process of obtaining other related government services and licenses and obtaining the immediate approval of the concerned entities from the different governmental departments present inside the center.

 For more information please visit the Bahrain Investors Center